paulb17/Springboard/Capstone Project 1/README.md

 In the uncleaned Lending Club Dataset borrowers provided their employer title.
 The responses borrowers provided were not selected from a categorized list, and would therefore take a significant amount of time to clean.
 In order to  evaluate the usefulness of categorizing the employer titles without spending too much time, approximately 15% of the responses provided were categorized.
 For each category, a t-test was performed comparing the default rate of borrowers within the category to all borrowers outside the category.
 Using the Bonferroni correction to account for the multiple testing, it was found that 2 of the 8 employer categories have significantly different default rates relative to borrowers outside the category.
 These categories included borrowers that provided no responses and borrowers that work in educationalor research institutions.
 Given this result, it will likely be beneficial to fully categorize the employer data as it could provide useful insights to investors.

 For grades A, B, C and D, the default risk generally increased as the sub-grades increased.
 For grades D, E and F there appeared to be some randomness in the variation of default risk with sub-grade.
-Spearman's rank correlation test suggests that there is a positive association between sub grades and default rate of borrowers ($\rho$ = 0.96, p <.0001).
+Spearman's rank correlation test suggests that there is a positive association between sub grades and default rate of borrowers (&rho; = .96, p <.0001).
 Accordingly, it was concluded that the sub-grade column offers useful insights to investors.

 ## [Data Modeling Notebook](https://github.com/paulb17/Springboard/blob/master/Capstone%20Project%201/Data_Modeling.ipynb)
 In this notebook, a variety of machine learning algorithms were used to try and cluster and model the data.